m1gwings/summaries/naml/cheatsheet.md

 (1, 2)
 (1, 4)
 ```
-While, with _cartesian_ indexing, the value on the `y` axis is determined by the first index and the value on the `x` axis is determined by the second index (that is, we match the `y` axis with the first axis of the returned arrays):
+> While, with _cartesian_ indexing, the value on the `y` axis is determined by the first index and the value on the `x` axis is determined by the second index:

 </div>
 <div class="column">